Jan Hošek

-Jan Hošek (born 1 April 1989 in Klatovy) is a Czech football player.
+Jan Hošek (born 1 April 1989) is a Czech footballer who plays as a left-back for Bad Kötzting.
+His twin brother Petr Hošek was also a footballer.

 Career

 Club

-Hošek began his career 1994 with TJ Okula Nýrsko after eight years with the club, signed than with TJ Klatovy in 2002.
+Hošek began his career 1994 with Okula Nýrsko after eight years with the club, signed than with TJ Klatovy in 2002.
 He played here three years and signed than in 2005 with SK Slavia Praha who played on youth side.
-In January 2009 was promoted to the first team SK Slavia Praha who plays in the Gambrinus liga and played his first game on 23 February 2009 against FC Viktoria Plzeň.
+In January 2009 was promoted to the first team Slavia Prague in the Gambrinus liga and played his first game on 23 February 2009 against FC Viktoria Plzeň.

 In August 2011, he was loaned to Polish club Cracovia on a one-year deal.

 International

 He was member of the Czech under-21 team.
 He represented the team at the 2011 UEFA European Under-21 Football Championship.